grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ### **Empirical source: 4plebs**

-The threads on 4chan are ephemeral as they are constantly deleted from the website.
+The content on 4chan is ephemeral as the threads are constantly deleted from the website.
 To access posts dating back to January 2020 I have retrieved data from an archive of 4chan posts, [4plebs](archive.4plebs.org).
 This unofficial archive uses the software [Asagi](http://eksopl.github.io/asagi/) to save all the posts of selected 4chan boards.
 4plebs uses Asagi to dump and archive all threads from selected 4chan boards, including /pol/.
 No threads are removed unless they are reported to contain child pornography, personally identifiable information, or copyrighted material not permitted under fair use doctrine.[^3]

 ---